GVatest/ethFuncTemplate/README.md

-# Etherium function templates to eteract with smartcontract
+# Ethereum function template to interact with smart contract